matthew2564/serverless-sub-routing/README.md

 # Architecture

-### Controllers
+### Resources

-Controllers in `src/controllers` handle incoming HTTP requests and delegate complex business logic to the services.
+Resources in `src/resources` handle incoming HTTP requests and delegate complex business logic to the services.
 They are responsible for responding to the client.

 ### Services

 The `src/services` directory contains service classes.
 Services encapsulate the core business logic of the application.
 They interact with the repository layer to fetch and manipulate data.

-### Repositories
+### Providers

-Repositories in `src/repositories` are responsible for direct database interactions.
+Providers in `src/providers` are responsible for direct database interactions.
 They abstract the data layer, making it easier to manage data operations.

 ### Dependency Injection